 You have the right to request a copy of any personal data you have provided, and for this to be provided in a structured, commonly used and machine-readable format.

-In relation to images:
+In relation to images and web analytics:

 You have the right to withdraw consent to the processing of your personal data at any time.

-If you sign up for newsletters or events, your data will be shared with our IT suppliers and it may be transferred and stored securely outside the European Union.
+If you sign up for newsletters or events, or view webinars, your data will be shared with our IT suppliers and it may be transferred and stored securely outside the European Union.
 Where that is the case it will be subject to equivalent legal protection through the suppliers’ membership of the Privacy Shield scheme.

 The data controller for your personal data is the Cabinet Office.
 The contact details for the data controller are: Cabinet Office, 70 Whitehall, London, SW1A 2AS, or 0207 276 1234, or email@example.com.